Better Watch Out

 Review:

 This was a film that I had heard about last year around this time, but I wasn’t subscribed to Shudder so I was unable to see it.
-Since this year I’m watching either new or Christmas themed horror films during December.
-The official synopsis for this film is on a quiet suburban street, a babysitter must defend a twelve-year-old boy from intruders, only to discover it’s far from a normal home invasion.
+Since this year I've been watching either new or Christmas themed horror films during December.
+I’ve now given it a second watch to prepare for a podcast interview with the co-writer and director, Chris Peckover over on A&B Horror.

 The boy is Luke (Levi Miller).
-He seems a little bit timid, but he has a crush on Ashley.
+He seems timid, but he has a crush on Ashley.
 He knows tonight could be his last night to make his move.
 Garrett (Ed Oxenbould) is mocking him and we see that he might not be the best influence.
 Luke’s parents are Robert (Patrick Warburton) and Deandra Lerner (Virginia Madsen).
 They are going off to a party that night and won’t be back until late.

-My Rating: 9 out of 10
+My Rating: 8 out of 10